jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 Reach out to MA advisor or back-home professors that are willing to help you.
 Make sure your advisor is willing to reach out to their network on your behalf on the places you want to go.
 Ask for the letters at least 1 month before the closest application deadlines.

+Practice your JMP talk often and well before the market: repeated rehearsal helps you anticipate common questions (in my case, my JMP raises concerns about reverse causality, which I address this on slide 2), develop concise answers, and project confidence during interviews and fly-outs.
+Get practice by presenting at workshops, brownbags, student seminars, conferences, and by running your talk by seminar speakers, peers, and advisors.

+Expand your network strategically by connecting with people who work in the markets you target.
+Attend major regional conferences and workshops to build relationships with faculty and researchers who can later vouch for you or forward your CV to hiring committees.
+These contacts often help by sending informal emails or making introductions that make a real difference in getting noticed.
+For example, if you want to target the Spanish market, prioritize attending the #link("https://asesec.org/simposio-de-la-asociacion-espanola-de-economia/")[Simposio de la Asociación Española de Economía (AEE)] and use that opportunity to meet potential connections in person.

+Create your academic website early.
+Use a ready-made template and host it on GitHub Pages to save time and avoid reinventing the wheel.
+Follow the #link("https://github.com/academicpages/academicpages.github.io")[academicpages] guide to get a clean, professional site up quickly.
+Use an LLM to draft and update content so you do not need to know HTML.
+Prominently display the essentials: CV, Job Market Paper, a one-paragraph research summary, and clear contact information.
+Keep navigation and filenames obvious, make the site mobile-friendly, and ensure the key documents are one click away.
+Hiring committees skim hundreds of applications, and small frictions can make them stop.

 #pagebreak()